What Are a Father’s Child Custody Rights?

 Undoubtedly, recent amendments to Nevada law have leveled the playing field for fathers seeking child custody, but some fathers will still encounter challenges.
 Because the father is often the sole or primary financial provider, the mother may spend significantly more time with the child and, as such, may appear better equipped to care for the mental, physical, and emotional needs of the child, as well as encourage a close and continuing relationship with the father and siblings.

-In these cases it is important to consult an experienced child custody lawyer.
-An experienced child custody attorney can skillfully present evidence showing that fathers are capable of providing for their child’s needs and that awarding the father shared or sole custody is in the best interest of the child.
+In these cases it is important to consult an experienced lawyer.
+An experienced attorney can skillfully present evidence showing that fathers are capable of providing for their child’s needs and that awarding the father shared or sole custody is in the best interest of the child.

 The following are examples of evidence that could be presented to show active involvement in the child’s life and the ability to care for the physical, mental, and emotional needs of the child.